-Walgreens, CVS Join Walmart, Other Retailers In Asking Customers Not To Open Carry In Their Stores
+Walgreens, CVS Join Walmart, Other Retailers, In Asking Customers Not To Open Carry In Their Stores

 The moves come amid a string of mass shootings, at least one of which took place at a Walmart.
 Indeed, as a Walmart spokesperson said earlier this week, the decision to scale back its guns and ammunition sales, as well as to forbid customers from openly carrying in their stores, was at least in part informed by a mass shooting at an El Paso Walmart that left 22 dead, as well as a fatal incident at a Mississippi Walmart involving a disgruntled employee.

-Shannon Watts, founder of advocacy group Moms Demand Action, says that these business’ decisions are a step in the right direction.
+Shannon Watts, founder of advocacy group Moms Demand Action, says that these businesses’s decisions are a step in the right direction.

 “Prohibiting open carry sends a very strong cultural signal that companies are siding with the safety of families.
 They know their customers are with them on this… they want to be on the right side of history but they also know that these actions are good for business,” she said.